 Using the Alamar Blue assay, we were able to confirm that CIO could effectively treat 2.7 to 11.2% of keratinocyte cells.
 When it comes to healing, every CIO tested improved in vitro wound closure.
 When keratinocytes were cultivated after scratch with CIO at 0.1 percent, the healing element was 1.3 to 2.1 times better than the control.
-Furthermore, our data reveal that CIO has remarkable antibacterial effects: one against Gram+ microbes via direct reduction of mitotic development, and another substantial influence against Gram- microorganisms via increased production of - defensin 2 peptide via macrophages.
-It is noteworthy to note that the CIO concentrations required to produce cytotoxicity in keratinocyte cells.
+Furthermore, our data reveal that CIO has remarkable antibacterial effects: one against Gram+ microbes via direct reduction of mitotic development, and another substantial influence against Gram- microorganisms via increased production of defensin 2 peptide via macrophages.
+It is noteworthy to note that the CIO concentrations required to promote wound healing and prevent microbial growth are lower than those required to produce cytotoxicity in keratinocyte cells.
 We conducted a bioautography experiment against S.aureus to evaluate the polarity profile of the additives responsible for CIO's antibacterial activity.
-Our findings showed that the TLC chromatographic profile and are present in the oil's resinous fraction.
+Our findings showed that the additives responsible for bacterial growth prevention are particularly polar at the TLC chromatographic profile and are present in the oil's resinous fraction.
 This study examined the cytotoxicity, wound healing, and antibacterial activities of five CIO that have previously been used to treat inflammatory wounds.
 We used mobile and microbe cultures to illustrate CIO's pharmacological effects as a wound healing and antibacterial medicine.
 Furthermore, we confirmed that CIO awareness is required to demonstrate that healing effects are less common than concentrations that produce in vitro harmful results.
 This study provides guidelines for typical CIO uses for the first time.
 CIO is an effective treatment for inflammatory wounds, particularly in tropical settings, due to its antibacterial and wound healing characteristics.